 When to use it

-Fairly straightforward: use this question option whenever you would use a Multiple Choice question if you feel the list of responses would be a bit too much to display all at once on a participant’s screen.
+Fairly straightforward: use this question option whenever you would use a single select question if you feel the list of responses would be a bit too much to display all at once on a participant’s screen.

 - Which country were you born in?